How to take a time out for your brain

 1. Go low tech

 Set yourself a mission: no electricity or devices for a whole evening.
 Put your phone and laptop away, turn off the TV, and light every candle you own.
 Make the most of the calm by spending quality time with a loved one, dig out a good book, a journal, or a pack of cards.
-Doing some gentle yoga stretches can also be a great way to pass the time.
+Doing gentle yoga stretches can also be a great way to pass the time.

 2. A breath of fresh air

-3. Ditch the multi-tasking
+3. Ditch the multitasking

 4. Like to think on the move?